Our Gallery

 Strictly regulated at both the Federal and Provincial level.

-In Canada aquaculture is strictly regulated at both the Federal and Provincial levels to ensure long term economic and environmental sustainability.
-At Ocean Trout Canada we strive to meet and exceed all governmental regulations and requirements to ensure the sustainability of our operations while maximizing the long term benefits we provide to our employees, the communities in which we operate, the environment and the end consumers we serve.
+In Canada, aquaculture is strictly regulated at both the federal and provincial levels to ensure long-term economic and environmental sustainability.
+At Ocean Trout Canada, we strive to meet and exceed all governmental regulations and requirements to ensure the sustainability of our operations while maximizing the long-term benefits we provide to our employees, the communities in which we operate, the environment, and the end consumers we serve.